 If the ignition system isn’t great, it won’t contribute much to the engine’s combustion process.
 As a result, you must deal with lower RPM and, therefore, less speed.

-For proper ignition, the spark plugs need to produce enough spark.
-Moreover, high-quality spark plugs will also have better spark direction, so it maximizes the combustion.
+Spark plugs need to produce enough spark for proper ignition.
+Moreover, high-quality spark plugs will have better spark direction, maximizing combustion.

 Also, the ignition system can occasionally acquire moisture or water.
-Therefore, it’s a good idea to ensure the area’s dryness, remove moisture with an air blower, etc.
+Therefore, it’s a good idea to ensure the area is dry and remove moisture with an air blower, etc.

 Ignition problems aren’t too hard to troubleshoot.
-For a start, make sure that there is no water inside the plug sockets.
-You can add extra moisture-protection if needed.
+First, make sure that there is no water inside the plug sockets.
+If needed, add extra moisture protection.

 Secondly, spark plugs can also accumulate carbon over time.
-So, if there is carbon on the ignition tip, remove it with sandpaper.
+So, if carbon is on the ignition tip, remove it with sandpaper.

 You can also use spark testers to check performance.
-The spark tester will show the quality of the spark and the functioning of your plugs.
-Spark plugs are easy to operate, but you must take professional help when checking the plugs.
+The spark tester will show the quality of the spark and the plugs’ functioning.
+Spark plugs are easy to operate, but you must seek professional help when checking them.

-The professional tester will first remove the wire of the coil.
+The professional tester will first remove the coil wire.
 This reduces any chances of danger.
 Moreover, when the spark plug is installed, it will show you the spark strength and color.
 If there is no or weak spark, there are two things you can do:

 - Clean any carbon particles and ensure plug dryness